 Criteria Expectations Points Awarded/Points Possible Objectives The objectives clearly state what students will do during the lesson.
 The objectives clearly state the mathematics content/essential understandings of the lesson and the objectives are tied to state/national standards.
 (10) Materials A list of materials used during the lesson is provided.
 Copies of any handouts or worksheets used during the lesson are included.
 The lesson integrates the use of mathematics tools (manipulatives, calculators, computers) and/or representations (concrete, pictorial, symbolic).
 Appropriate materials are selected for the concepts being taught.
 The lesson does not overuse worksheets.
 (5) Procedure The lesson is substantive in length, breadth, and depth.
 The procedures thoroughly and completely outline what the teacher will do during the lesson.
 How did you present the lesson?
 The procedures thoroughly and completely outline what the students will do during the lesson.
 The procedures show that students are engaged in doing mathematics.
 Estimated times for each phase are provided in parentheses.
 The procedures provide enough detail to allow another person to teach the (40) lesson.
-Any questions or mathematics content the teacher uses during the lesson are included.
-The procedures include an introduction for activating prior knowledge and a plan for closing the lesson.
+7. Any questions or mathematics content the teacher uses during the lesson are included.
+8. The procedures include an introduction for activating prior knowledge and a plan for closing the lesson.
 Differentiation A list of adaptations for individual students is included.
 Specific information must be provided on individual students in the class and the accommodations made for those children.
 (General comments are not appropriate for this requirement.)
 (10) Assessment The assessment is tied to the lesson objectives.
 The assessment is described in enough detail that another person could conduct the assessment.
 The assessment describes what the teacher does to assess the students.
 The assessment describes anticipated student responses.
 What will students do to demonstrate their understanding of the mathematics?
 What student misconceptions do you predict?
-(10) Work Samples An example of the assessment conducted during the lesson is attached to provide documentation of what students did during the lesson (i.e., written work, drawings, worksheets, photographs, checklists, anecdotal records).
-Brief analysis of the outcome of the assessment.
-(5) Reflection The reflection describes the mathematics teaching and learning that occurred during the lesson and how it related to the lesson plan prepared ahead of time.
+(10) Work Samples 1.
+An example of the assessment conducted during the lesson is attached to (5) Reflection The reflection describes the mathematics teaching and learning that occurred during the lesson and how it related to the lesson plan prepared ahead of time.
 The reflection discusses those elements of the lesson that went well and those that did not.
 The reflection discusses at least three changes or improvements that you would make to the lesson if you were teaching it again.
 The reflection identifies one important idea you learned about teaching and learning mathematics as well as one important teaching skill you plan to work on the next time you teach a mathematics lesson.
 (Ideas that focus on behavior management strategies are not acceptable for this requirement.)
 (20) Total Points (100)